Braintree (company)

-Braintree is a Chicago-based company that primarily deals in mobile and web payment systems for e-commerce companies.
+Braintree is an American company that primarily deals in mobile and web payment systems for e-commerce companies.
 The company was acquired by PayPal on September 26, 2013.

 History

 Braintree was founded by Bryan Johnson in 2007.
 By 2011, the company ranked 47th on Inc. magazine's annual list of the 500 fastest-growing companies.

 In that year, Bill Ready joined the company as CEO.
 Johnson remained chairman.

 In 2012, Braintree acquired Venmo for $26.2 million.
 A year later, PayPal, then part of eBay, acquired Braintree for $800 million.
 In August 2015, PayPal acquired Chicago-based mobile commerce company Modest and rolled Modest's products into Braintree's offerings.

 Braintree first expanded internationally in 2012, when it announced that it would begin providing services in Australia.
 The company began serving Europe and Canada in August 2013 and announced support in Hong Kong, Singapore, and Malaysia in 2015.

 By late 2015, Braintree was processing nearly $50 billion in authorized payment volume, up from $12 billion at the time it was acquired by PayPal, and had 154 million cards on file, up from 56.5 million.

 In 2016, Braintree announced that it would enable its European merchants to begin accepting purchases via UnionPay, China's state-run card network.

 As of 2022, Braintree processes payments in 45 countries and regions.